 This self-confidence has other beneficial effects : we’re a lot more open to test out new experiences “I’m in Laos and I know when/if I will go back, so why not try tubing while I’m here?”
 It gets easier to test and try new things : scuba diving, surf, cooking classes, horse riding, rock climbing… It makes you stronger, and you might not have tried those experiences if you were not on your own.

 Traveling solo teaches you to trust unknown people.
 It comes with time and experience, but you learn to “read” people, even the ones who don’t speak your language.
 And you can differentiate good people from bad ones.
 This is when you realize the human being is good, really good.
 Despite all the things you can hear in the media, the big majority of people will help you out, or propose having tea, or a meal together if they can.
 People, in general, mean no harm to you.
-I’m not saying you don’t realize it when you travel with other people, but you’re more on the defensive towards unknown people when you’re not traveling alone.
+I’m not saying you don’t realize it when you travel with other people, but you’re more on the defensive towards unknown people when you’re not traveling alone, and you tend to think travel isn’t safe.
 Traveling solo, you also learn to bond quickly with people met a few moments before, and to have a good time with them.

 Travelling alone experience